ICRA-2019/srrg_hbst/examples/README.md

 Which displays computed features for the current image (blue) and highlights them (green) in case they have been matched against a feature from a database image. <br>
 The parameter `-space` controls the minimum number of images that have to lie between the current image and the database image (e.g. 100).

+Stress testing:

+    stress_test test_images/

+This executable will repeatedly detect keypoints and compute descriptors for the same image and feed it to the database, as if it were new input. <br>
+The objective is to observe the absorption behavior of HBST (i.e. memory growth) and timings. <br>
+The observed behavior changes significantly in case absorption/merging is disabled (comment `add_definitions(-DSRRG_MERGE_DESCRIPTORS)` in root `CMakeLists.txt`).

 ## Eigen (3):
 More robust descriptor track based tree construction can be inspected in the directory `eigen`: